The New Dental Specialty of Orofacial Pain

 In cases like Patricia’s, patients report that they are often “shuttled” between multiple professionals; they are even abandoned with no referral options when their treatment did not work.
 Sometimes they receive multiple medications, dental treatment, orthodontics, injections, and surgeries that may only provide limited or temporary relief.
 This can lead to chronic pain and years of suffering.

-For example, the average number of clinicians seen by orofacial pain patients prior to seeing an Orofacial Pain specialist can ranged from 4.5 to 5.3 in University study2-3.
+For example, the average number of clinicians seen by orofacial pain patients prior to seeing an Orofacial Pain specialist can range from 4.5 to 5.3 in University study2-3.
 Studies have also shown that over 50% of people seeking care for orofacial pain still have pain 5 years later due to limited unsuccessful treatment4-8.
 The development of the specialty in Orofacial Pain was motivated by this need to improve successful care for these patients.

 How can Specialists in Orofacial Pain Help?

 Most patients with TMJ and orofacial pain conditions have multiple symptoms jaw pain, facial pain, headaches, neck pain, tooth pain, and clicking, popping, or locking in the temporomandibular jaw joints.
 These symptoms can come from multiple overlapping orofacial pain disorders.
 Thus, the key to successful treatment by a specialist depends on identifying all of the patient’s symptoms and related physical diagnoses.
 In most patients, there are 3 or more conditions causing pain.
 Missing one diagnosis may lead to treatment failure.
 For this reason, a complete jaw, mouth, head, and neck evaluation is needed.
-In most cases, such as Patricia, imaging including a CT scan of the head, neck, jaws and teeth of the joints is needed.
+In most cases, such as Patricia, imaging including a CT scan of the head, neck, jaws, and teeth of the joints is needed.

 It is also essential to identify and change all underlying patient-centered causes for orofacial pain conditions.
 If not, this will result in the development of pain cycles that perpetuate pain and lead to chronic pain and its consequences.
-Although a traumatic injury such as a blow, accident, and fall may lead to the onset of pain, factors that are under the control of patient such as repetitive strain, teeth clenching, tense posture, work, home, or relationship stress, poor sleeping, diet, and sustained negative emotions can lead to increased pain.
+Although a traumatic injury such as a blow, accident, and fall may lead to the onset of pain, factors that are under the control of the patient such as repetitive strain, teeth clenching, tense posture, work, home, or relationship stress, poor sleeping, diet, and sustained negative emotions can lead to increased pain.
 Orofacial pain specialists work with a team including physical therapists, telehealth coaches, and health psychologists to help patients learn to reduce the causes of pain cycles.

 Roles of the AAOP and the ABOP in Recognizing Dental Specialties